M17-Project/M17_spec/docs/physical_layer.rst

    g =& x^{11} + x^{10} + x^6 + x^5 + x^4 + x^2 + 1
    \end{align}

 This is equivalent to 0xC75 in hexadecimal notation.
-The generating matrix *G* is described below.
+Both the generating matrix *G* and parity check matrix *H* are shown below.

 .. math::
    :nowrap: